American Silversmiths

 He is known to have used at least 15 marks, some of which he inhereted from his father.
 9

-• Advertised in the Boston Gazette (Boston MA), 7 Apr 1783, notifying the public of a farm for sale in Norton, and asks that inquiries be made of "William Holmes, Goldsmith of Boston or Capt.
+• Advertised: Boston Gazette, on 7 Apr 1783, in Boston MA.
+Notifying the public of a farm for sale in Norton, and asks that inquiries be made of "William Holmes, Goldsmith of Boston or Capt.
 William Holmes of Norton."
 3

-• Advertised in the Boston Gazette (Boston MA), 13 Sep 1784, seeking an apprentice at his shop opposite the Golden Key in Ann Street.
+• Advertised: Boston Gazette, on 13 Sep 1784, in Boston MA.
+Seeking an apprentice at his shop opposite the Golden Key in Ann Street.
 3

 picture